 August to April

-Flanked by wildlife sanctuaries and a national park, Coorg resounds with the calls of over 350 species of birds, offering up majestic bird-watching tours, and is the birthplace of the gushing, life-giving Kaveri river.
+Flanked by wildlife sanctuaries and a national park, the Coffee Plantations of Coorg and its surrounding areas resound with the calls of over 350 species of birds, offering up majestic bird-watching tours, and is the birthplace of the gushing, life-giving Kaveri river.
 It boasts of its own language, Kodava Takk, and its own distinct culture within the larger Kannada paradigm.
 The region is popular for its huge coffee plantations.

 After a delectable Coorgi lunch, take a ride into the expansive coffee plantations, surrounded by serenity and quiet.
 Later, visit a coffee factory and explore how the coffee makes its journey from the bean to the store.

-You will have the opportunity to have a close interaction with a Kodava family, enjoy a cooking demo and meal with them.
+You will have the opportunity to have a close interaction with a Kodava family where you can enjoy cooking a meal with them.
 Post-lunch, take a walk through their expansive coffee plantations followed by evening tea.
 End the evening with a storytelling session around a bonfire.